Abeyama-kōen Station: Lines

-Abeyama-kōen Station is served by the Nippō Main Line.
+Abeyama-kōen Station is served by the Nippō Main Line and is located 8.4 km from the starting point of the line at Kokura.
 During the daytime, only "Local" all-stations services stop at this station, with four trains per hour in either direction.

+Layout

+The station consists of two opposed side platforms, connected by a footbridge.
+The station is staffed.

+Platforms

 History

 Abeyama-kōen Station opened on 9 March 1987.